comp-physics/PyQBMMlib/README.md

 - Their are several different inversion algorithms.
 They can be ported directly from QBMMlib.
-They have restrictions: some are only for 1D problems (Wheeler, adaptive wheeler, HYQMOM) and others are for 2+D problems (CQMOM, CHYQMOM).
+They have restrictions: some are only for 1D problems ((adaptive) Wheeler, HYQMOM) and others are for 2+D problems (CQMOM, CHYQMOM).
 There are other algorithms that can also be implemented, but these are the ones already in QBMMlib.
 Some of the 2+D algorithms will call the 1D algorithms themselves, so they need to be able to communicate.